-The question here is not right or wrong - it is not black and white.
+The question here is not right or wrong - it is not black and

-experience for you?”
+more enjoyable experience for you?”

 I am not here to tell you what you should believe.
-I am merely
+I am

+journey.
 As I say, in several places in my book:

 "I offer this as I offer everything else

 that I am sharing here - as an alternate perspective for you to consider."

 So, now I have a large web page written and have touched on only one of

 the perspectives of spirituality that I had planned on including.
+One

-article will be a scientific view of spirituality entitled Quantum Spirituality.
+will be a scientific view of spirituality entitled Quantum Spirituality.

 To wrap up this web article, I want to refer back to the quote

 from my book above that talks about there being some Truth in every religion,

 philosophy, etc. This is also Truth in relationship to atheism and

 agnosticism.
 I would like to end this by sharing some quotes from my

 writings in which I make statements that are at least somewhat in alignment

 with these philosophies.

 For atheists who deny the existence of a God, I would offer a

 it is defined in the traditional Western concept of a Supreme Being.

-(In both the reference that I use here to what defines an atheist, and
+(In both the reference that I use here to what defines an atheist,

-or diminish anyone's beliefs by this - I am simply trying to communicate
+demean or diminish anyone's beliefs by this - I am simply trying to communicate